+What is going on at West Brom?

 West Brom: Premier League relegation looms in troubled week for club

-At the end of a week to forget, it says a lot for West Brom that they did not close the door on the BBC and their Football Focus programme on Saturday.
+At the end of a week to forget, it says a lot for West Brom that they did not close the door on the BBC and its Football Focus programme on Saturday.

 In the space of five days, there had been a heavy Premier League defeat at Chelsea, the sacking of two senior executives and an incident in Barcelona, the full details of which left manager Alan Pardew "furious" and remains the subject of a club investigation.